Diabetic Foot Doctors In Sugar Land & Houston, Texas (TX) For Award-Winning Treatment

 Athlete’s foot: A fungus that is spread through contact in public bathing and showering areas that causes a red, itchy inflamed condition most often in the toe area.
 There are many treatments for this condition, so the diabetic should be sure to consult an experienced podiatrist for early diagnosis.

 Nail fungus: Another common foot ailment that can cause problems for a diabetic.
 Infected nails become brittle, discolored, and may crumble and separate from the toe.

 Skin changes: Your feet may become very dry, peel, and eventually crack.
 This happens when the nerves that control moisture and oil in your feet stop working correctly, which can happen in those with diabetes.

 Calluses: People who have diabetes tend to form calluses more often than those without.
 If not tended to, calluses can crack and become infected, especially if left unnoticed for a long period of time.
-The best person to treat them is our award-winning podiatrist in Sugar Land and Houston, TX.
+The best person to treat them is one of our award-winning diabetic foot doctors in Sugar Land and Houston, TX.

 Foot ulcers: Usually caused by poorly fitting shoes, foot ulcers are an especially serious risk.
 If neglected, foot ulcers can result in very serious infections.
 Do not wait to see a podiatrist if you suffer from foot ulcers.